Melania Trump’s $920 Helmut Lang Leather Leggings Match Her $12,000 To $65,000 Burgundy Birkin Bag

-First Lady Melania Trump’s fashions, along with the hefty price tags that accompany the designs Melania prefers, are the stuff of plentiful page views.
+First lady Melania Trump’s fashions, along with the hefty price tags that accompany the designs, are the stuff of plentiful page views.
 When Melania returned to the White House with President Donald Trump and Barron Trump on Monday, January 1, she sported a pair of tight burgundy leather pants that got plenty of attention, as reported by the Inquisitr.
-The $5,100 Erdem dress Melania donned for a swanky New Year’s Eve party has already gotten so much buzz that a meme circulating that compared Melania’s gown to a shower curtain was debunked.
+The $5,100 Erdem dress Melania donned for a swanky New Year’s Eve party has already gotten so much buzz that a meme circulated that compared Melania’s gown to a shower curtain.

 But Melania’s $900 Helmut Lang leather leggings are still getting lots of buzz.
-According to Yahoo, the leather leggings seemed like the perfectly comfortable gear to wear during the flight from Florida to D.C., allowing Melania to likely feel cozy yet look stylish stepping onto and off of her flights.
+According to Yahoo!, the leather leggings seemed like the perfect comfortable gear to wear during the flight from Florida to D.C., allowing Melania to likely feel cozy, yet look stylish stepping onto and off of her flights.
 The Helmut Lang leather leggings are described as “Stretch-Leather Leggings” on the Saks Fifth Avenue website, priced at $920 with rave reviews from customers that call them the perfect leather leggings, especially for those with lithe, model-like bodies.

 The Helmut Lang website also has the leather leggings, priced at $920 for the black version and on sale for $552 for the “Calla” color, which appears more like a brownish color.